artur-ciocanu/launch.en/help/extension-dev/submit/develop.md

 There is a Slack community workspace where extension authors can support each other.
 You can request access at [http://join.launchdevelopers.chat](http://join.launchdevelopers.chat).

-**Please note**: while there are members of the Platform Launch team in this Slack workspace, it is a community resource not sponsored by or moderated by Adobe.
+**Please note**: while there are members of the Data Collection tags team in this Slack workspace, it is a community resource not sponsored by or moderated by Adobe.